H-0784

 Plain Language

-Chatbot providers must unconditionally disclose to users that they are interacting with an AI, not a human, at three trigger points: (1) before the chatbot generates any output; (2) every hour during continuing interactions; and (3) whenever a user asks whether the chatbot is a real person.
-The notice must be in the user's interaction language, in a font at least as large as the largest text on the interface, accessible to users with disabilities, and compliant with AG rules.
-This is an unconditional disclosure — it applies regardless of whether a reasonable person would be misled.
-The hourly re-disclosure frequency is stricter than CA SB 243's three-hour interval.
+Chatbot providers must proactively inform every user that they are interacting with a chatbot, not a human, at three touchpoints: (1) before the chatbot generates any outputs, (2) every hour during continuing interactions, and (3) any time the user asks whether the chatbot is a real person.
+This is an unconditional obligation — it applies regardless of whether a reasonable person would be misled.
+The notice must appear in the user's interaction language, in a font at least as large as the largest other text on the interface, be accessible to users with disabilities, and comply with Attorney General rules.
+The every-hour periodic reminder and on-demand disclosure make this one of the more comprehensive AI identity disclosure requirements among state bills.

 Statutory Text